Skip to Main Content

 • Are peer-reviewed or refereed.

-• NOTE: Even though many databases allow you to limit by peer review, it's not a guarantee that every article so limited will actually be a peer reviewed research article.
-Peer reviewed journals also contain non peer reviewed content such as book reviews and editorials.
+• NOTE: Even though many databases allow you to limit to scholarly articles, it's not a guarantee that every article so limited will actually be a peer-reviewed research article.
+Peer-reviewed journals also contain non peer-reviewed content such as book reviews and editorials.

 Popular (e.g., magazines, newspapers):